tambakboii/tambakboii/README.md

 - 🌱 I’m currently learning and improving my skills in web development and data science.
 - 👯 I’m looking to collaborate on open-source projects and innovative ideas.
 - 💬 Ask me about anything related to Python, JavaScript, and machine learning.
-- 📫 How to reach me: [your-email@example.com](mailto:your-email@example.com)
+- 📫 How to reach me: [athiyanaqil004@gmail.com](athiyanaqil004@gmail.com)
-- ⚡ Fun fact: I love hiking and exploring new places.
+- ⚡ Fun fact: I love touring and exploring new places.

 ### Skills